KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Windows11-VM-setup.md

 ---

-## Step 2: Add the new virtual machine to VirtualBox
+## Step 2: Creating the new virtual machine in VirtualBox
 1. Open VirtualBox and select **New** to add a new virtual machine.

    - Name: Name the virtual machine.
 Example:  Windows 11, Windows 11 Lab, Windows 11 AD Lab.